-At the reveal event, Sony discussed a bit how that will happen at the launch of the system at the end of 2013.
+At the reveal event in February, Sony discussed a bit how that will happen at the launch of the system at the end of 2013.
 The PS4 will have a companion app for iOS and Android devices that will operate not unlike the Xbox SmartGlass app; it will enhance games by including, for example, in-game maps of the world you're exploring.
 If you want an idea of the kinds of experiences a second screen can give you, check out this write-up on SmartGlass, as Sony wasn't exactly forthcoming about the features of their app.

 Sony’s social and stream gaming evolution

 Sony did detail one potentially interesting idea.
 The PlayStation 4 will allow users a level of social interactivity that we haven’t seen before, allowing your friends to peek in on your games as you're playing or even, if necessary, take over the game remotely if you need some assistance.
 The ability to watch your friends play will not be limited to the console itself.
 You will be able to do that from the companion app.
 This is not unprecedented, as OnLive has had this function available for years.

 What may have been the most compelling point Sony discussed at the event, though, was something they're "exploring" but will most likely not be available for the console launch.
 Last year, Sony purchased the Gaikai game streaming platform, which will allow users to stream demos of the games they are thinking of buying from the PlayStation Store.
 If you're not familiar with the streaming tech, games process at a remote server, the video feed beams to your TV, and your controller inputs are beamed back.

 Beyond streaming demos, integrating Gaikai's cloud gaming into the PS4 will allow for remote play of games on the PS Vita handheld.
 Although Sony is currently working toward allowing PlayStation games -- and they specifically mentioned PS3 games -- to be played on any screen, including mobile devices.